xmtp/libxmtp/xmtp/README.md

 - We do not include message data on invites.
 Ideally we start including messages directly on invites later.
 - Every state update is a DB write.
 This allows us to resume on cold start.
 - On cold start, we can scan the DB for UNINITIALIZED messages and resume sending them.
-- Every message and invite has a randomly generated id.
-This is used to deduplicate on the receiving side.
-If a message is received with an id that already exists in the DB, it is ignored (after advancing the ratchet state).
+- Repeated sends of the same payload should be idempotent.
+When receiving a message or invite, the receiving side will store the hash of the encrypted payload alongside the decrypted result.
+If a message is received with an id that already exists in the DB, it is ignored.
-- We set state enum values as 0, 10, 20 etc. to allow for future additions to the enum without breaking the schema.

 ### Creating a conversation